Go to content

 Grund

 The charming area of Grund in Lower Luxembourg is one not to be missed on a city tour.
-Take the Saint Esprit lift and descent into the valley, where historic monuments (such as the UNESCO-listed Neumünster Abbey) and 14th century houses forge an inviting atmosphere – especially so when the Grund comes alive at night.
+Take the Saint Esprit lift and descent into the valley, where historic monuments, such as the UNESCO-listed Neumünster Abbey and 14th-century houses forge an inviting atmosphere – especially so when the Grund comes alive at night.
 There is some excellent dining to be had here, including the Michelin-starred Kamakura and Mosconi.

-Chocolate House Bonn
+Chocolate House Nathalie Bonn

-Luxembourg's most respectable chocolatier runs a popular cafe right across from Palais Grand-Ducal, in a beautiful historic building dating back to the 15th century.
+Luxembourg's most respectable chocolatier runs a popular café right across from Palais Grand-Ducal, in a beautiful historic building dating back to the 15th century.
 Although the boutique stocks a plethora of hand-crafted chocolates and sweet spreads, the speciality here is hot chocolate: take a pick from the impressive spoon display featuring a variety of flavours, each individually packaged and ready to become an excellent souvenir or a drink to have right then and there.
 Treats sold are all-natural, with no artificial additives or palm oil.

 Passport / Visa

 Luxembourg can be visited visa-free for up to 90 days by citizens of most European countries, Australia, New Zealand, Japan, South Korea, Taiwan, Malaysia, Israel, UAE and most countries in America.
 If you are unsure whether or not you need to apply for a visa, we recommend contacting the embassy or consulate in your country.
-International (non-Schengen) travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
-Citizens of Schengen countries can travel without a passport, but must have a valid ID with them during their stay.
+International (non-Schengen) travellers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
+Citizens of Schengen countries can travel without a passport but must have a valid ID with them during their stay.

 Best Time to Visit

-Luxembourg can be visited any time of year.
+Luxembourg can be visited at any time of year.
 Keep in mind, however, that some attractions, especially in the Ardennes area, may only function at full capacity during the high season months of July and August (for example, guided tours to some castles/museums may only be available during those months).
 Do not let this be a decisive factor though, since most attractions can still be visited on your own.
-If you're looking for active pastimes, such as hiking, late spring or early autumn may be your best bets with regard to comfortable temperatures.
+If you're looking for active pastimes, such as hiking, late spring or early autumn may be your best bet with regard to comfortable temperatures.
 While the summer season may be better for trips and excursions, the pre-Christmas period with its atmospheric markets is another good time to go, and temperatures rarely drop below zero even in the winter.

 Arrival Guides Logo